 top of page

-To see a sample of work material from three units Nature, Society and Self, click the button opposite.
+To see a sample of work material from three units Nature, Society and Self, click the button above.

 No assessment tasks are involved and a high degree of self-discipline and self-motivation is necessary.
 The readings are the individual preparation for a meeting; the exercises can be carried out individually, then shared and developed in the meeting.
 Or, otherwise, the exercises can be worked on collaboratively.